Korora - Emerald Beach

 How does Korora - Emerald Beach's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-22 reveals that income in Korora - Emerald Beach is below the national average, with the median assessed at $45,504 while the average income stands at $57,464.
-This contrasts to Rest of NSW's figures of a median income of $49,459 and an average income of $62,998.
+Korora - Emerald Beach's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-22.
+Korora - Emerald Beach's median income among taxpayers is $45,504 and the average income stands at $57,464, which compares to figures for Rest of NSW's of $49,459 and $62,998 respectively.
 Based on Wage Price Index growth of 12.61% since FY-22, current estimates would be approximately $51,242 (median) and $64,710 (average) as of September 2025.

 What is the disposable income in Korora - Emerald Beach?